FairPlayerTeam/FairPlayer-SDK/README.md

 ### Usage Notes

 Please respect Google Play's **naming conventions**.

-Assuming you have just created a Pink theme for FairPlayer here are some naming examples:
+Assuming you have just created a **pink** theme for FairPlayer here are some theme names you could consider:

   - **GOOD**
     - Pink FairPlayer **Theme**
     - Pink FairPlayer **Skin**